Monetra/mstdlib/cluster/README.md

 Request vote for oneself to become the leader.
 Only called upon an Election Timer timeout.
 Requesting node may be in the Leader, Follower, or Join state.
-The only time the Join state will call this request is when there are no nodes in the Leader or Follower state, but there are a Quorum number of connected nodes based on the server configuration.
+The only time the Join state will call this request is when there are no nodes in the Leader or Follower state, but there is a Quorum of connected nodes based on the server configuration.

 This request will be sent to all members of the cluster that are in `Leader` or `Follower` state (or if *all* members are in `Join` it will be sent to those